 While there isn’t as much to discover at the Galata Tower as at the other places on our history highlights list, the circular stone building has some of the best views you’ll find in Istanbul.

-Since the 1200s, it has been transformed from a fire-detection point to a prison to a museum.
-We always tell visitors to time their visit during one of the daily calls to prayer so they can enjoy the sensation of being enveloped in a chorus of melodic voices reciting the adhan.
+Since the 1300s, it has served various roles, including as a watchtower/fire tower, before becoming a museum.
+We always tell visitors to time their visit to coincide with one of the daily calls to prayer so they can enjoy the sensation of being enveloped in a chorus of melodic voices reciting the adhan.

 Rounding off this list, we’ve included a modern building that is also an important part of the long history: the Dolmabahçe Palace.
-This luxurious, neo-baroque beauty holds an enviable spot on the banks of the Bosporus and dazzles the eyes with its gold and crystal interiors.
+This luxurious, neo-baroque beauty holds an enviable spot on the banks of the Bosporus and dazzles with its gold-and-crystal interiors.

 What Unique Experience Does Istanbul Offer